liflab/beepbeep-3-book/markdown/palettes/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/network/httppush/twinprimes/TwinPrimesA.java#L50)

 We first specify the URL where prime numbers will be pushed downstream.
 The first processor is a source that will push the BigInteger "2" repeatedly.
 The second processor is a simple counter.
-We feed it with the BigInteger "2" repeatedly, and it returns the cumulatve sum of those "2" as its output.
+We feed it with the BigInteger "2" repeatedly, and it returns the cumulative sum of those "2" as its output.
 Since the start value of BigIntegerAdd is one, the resulting sequence is made of all odd numbers.
 The events output from the counter are duplicated along two paths.
 Along the first path, the numbers are checked for primality.
 Along the second path, we feed a filter and use the primality verdict as the filtering condition.
 What comes out of the filter are only prime numbers.
 We then fork the output of the filter, just so that we can print what comes out of it.
 BigIntegers are converted to Strings, and pushed across the network to Machine B using the `HttpUpstreamGateway`.

 Graphically, the chain of processors for Machine A can be represented as follows: